 Renowned comics creator Jimmy Gownley shares his adventures as he grows from an eager-to-please boy into a teenage comic book artist.
 This is the real-life story of how the DUMBEST idea ever became the BEST thing that ever happened to him.

-And for any artists out there, who are reading this, keep drawing.
-Even if you just start off drawing stick figures, thats a good start, you can only get better.
+For all the artists out there reading this, keep drawing.
+Even if you start off drawing stick figures, thats a good start.
+You can only get better.